By Porter Anderson, Editor-in-Chief | @Porter_Anderson

 ‘We Have a Significant Role to Play’India’s National Book Trust is a government program housed in the ministry of human resource development’s department of higher education.
 Its role is supportive of the country’s literature in English, Hindi, and other Indian languages.

-“Realizing the extraordinary psychological, social, economic, and cultural significance of the coronavirus pandemic, the National Book Trust’s media messaging reads, the program “is launching a publishing series titled the ‘Corona Studies Series’ to document and to provide relevant reading materials for all age groups for the post-Corona readership needs.”
+“Realizing the extraordinary psychological, social, economic, and cultural significance of the coronavirus pandemic, the National Book Trust’s media messaging reads, the program “is launching a publishing series titled the ‘Coronavirus Studies Series’ to document and to provide relevant reading materials for all age groups for the post-Coronavirus readership needs.”

 With the nation of 1.3 billion people under a severe three-week lockdown, the Johns Hopkins Coronavirus Resource Center sees 4,314 confirmed COVID-19 cases today–up from a reported 2,300 on Friday (April 3).
 So far, 118 coronavirus-related deaths have been tallied.
 The concern for the population is that the virus could go into an explosive outbreak because of the crowded living conditions in many parts of the country.

 The chairman of the trust, Govind Prasad Sharma, is quoted, saying, “In response to a national crisis of this proportion, we believe that as a national institution it’s our duty to take initiatives to provide support in the form of new reading materials.

 “The ‘Coronavirus Studies Series’ is to be our long-term contribution to prepare and engage readers with affordable books in various Indian languages in the identified subject areas.
 It will also provide a platform for authors and researchers willing to contribute in this genre.”